 - Health complications can be avoided too.
 The risk of osteoporosis increases as women get older.
 This is due to the lowering of our bone and muscle mass.
 Strength training is a highly effective way to combat that.

 If you are feeling a little apprehensive, don’t worry - it’s perfectly natural to feel that way.
 Suddenly adding weights to your routine is not quite as simple as just hitting a button on a treadmill, but it doesn’t have to be difficult, either.
 Resistance bands are a great way to ease yourself in, as are light dumbbells and kettlebells.
-Village Gym is great for beginners and our Nice and Easy class is perfect for women who are just returning to exercise or wanting to get into light weight training.
+Village Gym is great for beginners and our fitness classes are perfect for women who are just returning to exercise or wanting to get into light weight training.
 This class is particularly low impact and easy to follow so no one will feel out of place.

 Weight Training for Beginners